 Although the TOE evaluation is hardware only, the TOE requires embedded software to test the device and demonstrate certain security characteristics during the development phase.
 In the end-usage phase there will be no embedded test software in the TOE.
 Test software will be downloaded into the device EEPROM and be fully erased before devices leave the test environment.
-This this test software is only used for the testing phase of the TOE life cycle and is outwith the scope of the evaluation.
+This test software is only used for the testing phase of the TOE life cycle and is outwith the scope of the evaluation.
 Test mode is disabled by wafer saw.

-- The TOE widely uses ATMEL high density non volatile memories: it features 96K bytes of AVR ROM program memory, 8K bytes of EEPROM program/data memory, 3K bytes of static RAM memory. - The EEPROM includes 128 bytes of One Time Programmable (OTP) memory (64 bytes are byte-addressable; 64 bytes are bit-addressable) and a 384-byte bit-addressable area. - The EEPROM contains both Atmel and customer specific data. - The TOE includes security logic comprising detectors which monitor voltage, frequency and temperature.
+The TOE widely uses ATMEL high density non volatile memories: it features 64K bytes of AVR ROM program memory, 4K bytes of EEPROM program/data memory, 2K bytes of static RAM memory.

+The EEPROM includes 64 bytes of One Time Programmable (OTP) memory (32 bytes are byte-addressable; 32 bytes are bit-addressable) and a 192-byte bit-addressable area.

+The EEPROM contains both ATMEL and customer specific data.
-21 The TOE is equipped with logic peripherals including 2 timers, 2 serial ports, an ISO7816 interface and an ISO7816 controller.

-- The TOE contains a basic crypto library (Toolbox V2.1) with cryptographic primitives (such as modular exponentiation) provided by Atmel [TBX].
-Within the scope of the TOE are the following commands SHA-1, Modular Exponentiation, fast Modular Exponentiation, and Modular Exponentiation with CRT.
-Further information can not be given in the Security Target Lite due to its secure nature. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
-This Firewall defines the user modes Supervisor mode and Nonsupervisor mode, and many different address spaces.
+28 The TOE also includes a 32bit Checksum Accelerator, a CRC-16 peripheral, a Random Number Generator, and a fast hardware DES/3DES peripheral.
+29 The TOE includes security logic comprising detectors which monitor voltage, frequency temperature and UV light.
+30 The TOE is equipped with logic peripherals including 2 timers, 1 serial port, an ISO7816 interface and an ISO7816 controller.
+31 The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
+This Firewall defines the 3 user modes and many different address spaces.